-Charging a meal is a courtesy extended parents and students.
+Charging a meal is a courtesy extended to parents and students.
 Repetitive charges are subject to review and action by administration.
 Please review the following guidelines for charging meal by students:

 - 1. Meals must be paid by the first week of each month - 2.
 All students may be allowed to charge 3 meals. - 3.
-After the second meal, the school district will be directed to place a phone call/or send written notification to the parent/guardian indicating: - a.
+After the second meal, the school district will place a phone call/or send written notification to the parent/guardian indicating: - a.
 The debt - b.
 Inability for further meals - 4.
-After the student has reached the allowable limit, the student will be given designated menu alternative.
+After the student has reached the allowable limit, the student may be given designated menu alternative.
 Sample: Cheese Sandwich, veggie sticks, fruit and milk - 5.
 After the students has received three alternative meals; a phone call and notification will be sent to the parent/guardian informing them of the students status and that the student will no longer be served a school lunch and will be required to bring a meal from home from that point until monies are deposited into the students lunch account again. - 6.
-In the middle of May, all charging privileges will be cut off and parents/guardians will be sent a written request for "payment in full" notice if the students account is in arrears. - 7.
+In May, all charging privileges will be cut off and parents/guardians will be sent a written request for "payment in full". - 7.
 All charges not paid before the end of school year will be carried forward into the next school year.